 It's costly for a startup to start things.
 Finishing is critical for resources to not go to waste.

 Many teams I work with can use help focusing on finishing what they start.
-With the scarce resources of a startup, and the fast pace of SaaS Technology companies, it's very common for teams to start many things and not finish them.
+With the scarce resources of a startup and the fast pace of SaaS Technology companies, it's very common for teams to start many things and not finish them.
 The last 10% of completing a task is where you can really make the difference.

 Here are some examples:

-- When you spend $ on clicks for Search Engine Marketing, invest time to make the landing pages perfect and get a great Google Quality Score.
-Optimize the last mile of execution with great content, a great Call-To-Action, and find the right long tail keywords.
+When you spend $ on clicks for Search Engine Marketing, invest time to make the landing pages perfect and get a great Google Quality Score.
+Optimize the last mile of execution with great content, a great Call-To-Action, and find the right long-tail keywords.
 Don't run SEM campaigns if you don't have time to optimize them daily by adding negative keywords and run more experiments.
 It's this last 10% that will help you win vs. your competition.

-A common reason why startups can get into a cadence of trying things and stopping them before they have a chance to be successful is because they do them in the wrong order.
+A common reason why startups can get into a cadence of trying things and stopping them before they have a chance to be successful is that they do them in the wrong order.
 They start Marketing Campaigns before they have good content.
 They engage in analyst relationship engagement before they have a good pitch.